Philadelphia Man Dies Due To Injuries After Violent Car Crash In Bustleton

 Police say the 19-year-old driver of a 2008 Nissan was traveling northbound on Verree Road when it slammed into a 2002 Dodge going southbound, which was trying to turn onto Bloomfield Avenue.

-Cole was a passenger inside the 2008 Nissan, according to officials.READ MORE: North Wildwood's The Surfing Pig Says It Will No Longer Carry Any Russian Products
+Coll was a passenger inside the 2008 Nissan, according to officials.READ MORE: Man Grazed By Bullet During Attempted Carjacking In South Philadelphia

 The two other men were taken to local hospitals after the crash and are still in critical condition at this time.

-The driver of the 2002 Dodge, a 66-year-old man, was placed in stable condition after the crash, according to police.MORE NEWS: Officials Identify Both Victims In Fatal Bucks County Small Plane Crash
+The driver of the 2002 Dodge, a 66-year-old man, was placed in stable condition after the crash, according to police.MORE NEWS: WATCH LIVE: Philadelphia District Attorney's Office To Announce Conviction, Sentencing Of Man Accused Of Shooting Couple In 2019

 CBS3 spoke with residents who live near the crash and said drivers don’t obey the speed limit in the area.
 They’re hoping this latest crash may be a warning to others to slow down.